What are the risk factors for liver disease?

 - Some liver diseases are potentially preventable and are associated with lifestyle choices.
 Alcohol-related liver disease is due to excessive consumption and is the most common preventable cause of liver disease.

-- Hepatitis B and C are viral infections that are most often spread through the exchange of bodily fluids (for example, unprotected sexual intercourse, sharing unsterilized drug injecting equipment, using non-sterilized equipment for tattoos or body piercing).
+- Hepatitis B is a viral infection most often spread through the exchange of bodily fluids (for example, unprotected sexual intercourse, sharing unsterilized drug injecting equipment, using non-sterilized equipment for tattoos or body piercing).

 - Hereditary liver disease can be passed genetically from generation to generation.
 Examples include Wilson's disease (copper metabolism abnormalaties) and hemochromatosis (iron overload).